No Products in the Cart

 Most kids love to cook and bake, especially knowing that there is a tasty treat at the end!
 Baking and cooking also comes with many advantages, such as; the ability to introduce them to new flavours, the opportunity to practice their maths when you’re measuring out ingredients and practice their patience when they’re waiting for the goodies to be ready!

 If you’re struggling for recipe ideas make sure you check out our favorite Recipes for Kids which we listed in one of our previous posts!

 The truth is… children love playing in the rain, for some reason us sensible adults tend to teach our little ones to stay away from 'bad' weather.
 As long as we're prepared with some wellies, raincoat and an umbrella the rain is a great opportunity for heaps of fun!
-Summer rain is an excellent excuse to enjoy the weather without worrying about freezing our kid's toes.
+The rain is an excellent excuse to enjoy the weather without worrying about freezing our kid's toes.
 You can do anything from jumping in the puddles, paper boat racing to simply observing how nature changes with the weather.
 This is a fantastic way to get some exercise and fun, not only for children but for us adults too!

 Puzzles aren’t only a fun way to keep your little one busy and entertained, but they also help in the development of the brain, memory and recognition.
 As Albert Einstein once said, ‘Having fun is the best way to learn’.